 It was also the highest performing system in Canada out of all CSA approved 2-panel solar water heaters, and it features a solar powered pump (which I am proud to admit, was designed by my father and I) for a 100% solar powered solution!
 Even after hurricanes, ice storms, and black-outs, the Solar Boiler System can faithfully heat water for homes without power.

-The Solar Boiler System generally produces 2,000 to 3,000 kWh per year and costs $5,174 to $6,317 plus tax (1-panel and 2-panel system, respectively).
-In Nova Scotia it is eligible for a $1,000 rebate that, when factored in to the total cost with tax, results in an ROI from 5 to 8% depending on which system and whether you install it yourself (installation typically costs $1,200 plus tax).
+The Solar Boiler System generally produces 2,000 to 3,000 kWh per year and costs $5,575 to $6,719 plus tax (1-panel and 2-panel system, respectively).
+In Nova Scotia it is eligible for a $1,000 rebate that, when factored in to the total cost with tax, results in an ROI from 5 to 8% depending on which system and whether you install it yourself (installation cost starts at $1,500 plus tax).

-To help you pay for your solar system (if needed) there are PACE (Property Assessed Clean Energy) financing programs throughout Nova Scotia.
-The Halifax Solar City Program is one such program which allows you to pay for your home solar system via your property tax, financed at 4.75% over 10 years.
-Such programs essentially allow you to pay back the loan with the solar savings you make so you hardly notice a dent in your bank account.
+To help you pay for your solar system (if needed), there are financing programs such as the federal Greener Homes Loan (0% interest loan up to $40,000 for eligible energy upgrades), and PACE (Property Assessed Clean Energy) financing programs throughout Nova Scotia.
+The Halifax Solar City Program is one such PACE program which allows you to pay for your home solar system via your property tax, financed at 4.75% over 10 years.
+Such programs allow you to pay back the loan with the solar savings you make so you hardly notice a dent in your bank account.
 That said, if you have the funds available and can avoid the cost of borrowing, you will maximize your savings.

 With or without loans, solar is an excellent investment and is one of the best things you can do for your bank account, property value and the environment.